 - Fresh Basil - Optional, but so delicious sprinkled on the tops of the peppers.

 See the recipe card for the exact measurements and complete instructions.
-Selected ingredients are based on current serving sizes measured by the Monash App at the time of publishing.
+Selected ingredients are based on guidance on current serving sizes measured by the Monash University Food App and FODMAP Friendly App at the time of publishing.
 As always, follow your gut and modify as needed.

-Before placing the bell peppers on the grill, grease the grill grates with avocado oil soaked on a paper towel.
+Carefully, grease the grill grates with avocado oil soaked on a paper towel.

 Place peppers on the grill grates and cook for six minutes.

-In a large skillet, cook the Italian sausage and ground beef over medium heat on the stove top until no pink remains.
+In a large skillet, cook the Italian sausage and ground beef over medium heat on the stovetop until no pink remains.

 On the grill, flip the peppers to the other side and cook again for six minutes.

-Remove the bell peppers from the grill and place in a baking dish.
-Sprinkle a teaspoon of shredded mozzarella cheese inside each of the peppers.
-With a small spoon, fill the inside of the peppers with the stuffing mixture.
-Gently compress the mixture into the peppers, filling every nook and cranny of the pepper.
+With a small spoon, fill the insides of the peppers with the stuffing mixture.
+Gently compress the mixture into the peppers, filling every nook and cranny.

 Cover a grill basket with non-stick foil or a baking sheet.